-Protocol - What you must do Guidance Intake Report from Law Enforcement If a county child welfare agency receives a Child Protective Services (CPS) report from law enforcement of children where the methamphetamine laboratory was located or were otherwise endangered by exposure to the drug, its ir products or waste, the basic identifying information and household composition shall be documented.
-County child welfare staff shall follow instructions outlined in Intake in the NC Child Welfare manual for screening care additional allegations.
-A two-level review is required for all CPS reports. criteria when there If the referral comes from law enforcement, it should be considered a confirmed methamphetamine laboratory.
-It exceptionally rare that a referral with these allegations would not be accepted for CPS Assessment.
-A decision not to exposed to a confirmed methamphetamine laboratory would require significant justification and adequate docume decision. to assess children The CPS Intake worker shall also gather other specific information from law enforcement relating to methamphetai include, but not limited to: mine laboratories to What time is the raid planned?
+Protocol - What you must do Guidance Intake Report from Law Enforcement If a county child welfare agency receives a Child Protective Services (CPS) report from law enforcement of children living in or present where the methamphetamine laboratory was located or were otherwise endangered by exposure to the drug, its ingredients, its byproducts or waste, the basic identifying information and household composition shall be documented.
+County child welfare staff shall follow instructions outlined in Intake in the NC Child Welfare manual for screening criteria when there are additional allegations.
+A two-level review is required for all CPS reports.
+If the referral comes from law enforcement, it should be considered a confirmed methamphetamine laboratory.
+It would be exceptionally rare that a referral with these allegations would not be accepted for CPS Assessment.
+A decision not to assess children exposed to a confirmed methamphetamine laboratory would require significant justification and adequate documentation of that decision.
+The CPS Intake worker shall also gather other specific information from law enforcement relating to methamphetamine laboratories to include, but not limited to: What time is the raid planned?
 Where are the children now?
-At the time of the planned raid?Is there a briefing meeting planned?
+At the time of the planned raid?
+Is there a briefing meeting planned?
 If so, where and when?
 Has the first responders' team been contacted?
 Has there been prior law enforcement involvement with this family?
-County child welfare agencies should be aware that their local law enforcement may be in contact with other appropriate enforcement agencies including the Drug Enforcement Agency (DEA) certified officer and/or the State Bureau of Investment Agency (DEA) certified officer and/or the State Bureau of Investment Agency (DEA) certified officer and/or the State Bureau of Investment Agency (DEA) certified officer and/or the State Bureau of Investment Agency (DEA) certified officer and/or the State Bureau of Investment Agency (DEA) certified officer and/or the State Bureau of Investment Agency (DEA) certified officer and/or the State Bureau of Investment Agency (DEA) certified officer and/or the State Bureau of Investment Agency (DEA) certified officer and/or the State Bureau of Investment Agency (DEA) certified officer and/or the State Bureau of Investment Agency (DEA) certified officer and/or the State Bureau of Investment Agency (DEA) certified officer and/or the State Bureau of Investment Agency (DEA) certified officer and/or the State Bureau of Investment Agency (DEA) certified officer and Investment Agency (DEA If the report only alleges exposure to a methamphetamine laboratory and there are no other allegations, the repor in as Injurious Environment. rt should be screened All reports of children being exposed to suspected or confirmed methamphetamine laboratories will be accepted as s an Investigative
+County child welfare agencies should be aware that their local law enforcement may be in contact with other appropriate law enforcement agencies including the Drug Enforcement Agency (DEA) certified officer and/or the State Bureau of Investigations (SBI).
+If the report only alleges exposure to a methamphetamine laboratory and there are no other allegations, the report should be screened in as Injurious Environment.
+All reports of children being exposed to suspected or confirmed methamphetamine laboratories will be accepted as an Investigative